 2. Gyratory Crusher

 Equipped with an oscillating crushing head inside a hollow shell on an eccentric axis, gyratory crusher provides a continuous crushing action.
 They are suitable for reducing large ores and rocks from 1000mm to below 50mm.
 Gyratory crusher can accept harder and more abrasive feed than jaw crushers while operating continuously.
-Higher capacity gyratory crushers process 500-9000 tph using larger machines requiring permanent foundations.
+Higher-capacity gyratory crushers deliver a throughput of 500–9000 tph.
+These larger machines require permanent foundations.

 gyratory crusher for primary crushing